CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_02.md

 Use the [Collectively Selection Tool](../song_05) to specify the range, and then move them, the notes in the selection range will move together with their parameters.

-!!! tip "Automatic collectively selection and how to evade"
+\* Hold down the ++shift++ key while dragging to move the note horizontally or vertically.

+!!! tip "Auto Collectively Selection"

-    If you move notes which have been adjusted parameters, they will automatically be collectively selected and the parameters will follow, even if you move them with a tool other than the collectively selection tool.
+    If you move notes which have been adjusted parameters, they will automatically be collectively selected and the parameters will follow, even if you move them with a tool other than the Collectively Selection Tool.
 At this time, if you hold down the ++alt++ key and move a note vertically, this note will not be collectively selected, and the adjusted pitch will remain in the original place.

+    \* You can turn it off from the "Song" menu or the right-click menu "Other Operations".

 ## Copy and Paste Note